Skip to main content

 © MuseumsQuartier Wien, Foto: Klaus Pichler

-Since 2001, MQ chronicler eSeL (Lorenz Seidler) has been documenting events at the site.
-The “eSeL x MQ Moments” project delves into the living history of the MQ, uncovering legends, memories, and “rumors” of legendary events and activities that took place there.
+The MQ chronicler eSeL (Lorenz Seidler) has been documenting events on the campus since 2001.
+The “eSeL x MQ Moments” project delves into the vibrant history of the MQ and uncovers legends, memories, and “rumors” surrounding legendary events and activities that took place there.

 Enzi: A Cult Object